MIND MADE WELL

 Utilizing a Cognitive Behavioral Approach

-Meet the Therapist:
+Meet the Therapists:

 Rachel M. Menge, MSW, LCSW, PMH-C

-I’m Rachel, the owner of Mind Made Well Counseling PLLC, and I am grateful you’re here.
-I am a Licensed Clinical Social Worker (LCSW) who loves helping adolescents, adults, and new parents successfully navigate life’s ups and downs.
 I feel honored that you’re considering letting me help you (or your loved one) on your personal journey.
 I truly believe change is possible, that you can feel better, and that you can achieve your goals.
 I will work as hard as I can to help you achieve that, in whatever that means to you.

 I know reaching out for help can be difficult when you’re struggling with depression, anxiety, other distressing emotions, or a difficult life transition.
 I have tools that can help, and I want to partner with you on your journey to wellness.
 Whether you attend a single session, a group series, or ongoing individual therapy, my approach is simple: We are a team, working together, with goal of helping you feel better.